Frenet Immersed Finite Element Spaces on Triangular Meshes: Introduction

 This paper is strongly influenced by, and builds upon, the developments in \cite{2025AdjeridLinMeghaichi2}.
-We present three approaches for constructing high-degree, geometry-conforming IFE spaces on triangular meshes.
+We present three approaches for constructing high-order, geometrically conforming IFE spaces on triangular meshes.
 The first approach, referred to as {\it initial construction}, uses $(m+1)(m+2)/2$ monomials forming the basis of $\mathbb{P}_m$.
 Thanks to its simple structure, $m(m+1)/2$ of the resulting IFE basis functions can be written down explicitly, while the remaining $m+1$ functions are determined by solving a small linear system.
-The second approach, called the {\it general construction}, uses orthogonal polynomials to build IFE basis functions, not only providing a more general framework but also facilitating the assembly of local matrices.
-The third approach, referred to as {\it reconstruction}, employs a singular value decomposition to produce an enhanced Frenet-IFE basis that yields optimally conditioned mass matrices, which is essential for numerical stability in solving time-dependent interface problems.
+The second approach, called {\it general construction}, uses orthogonal polynomials to build IFE basis functions, providing a more flexible framework.
+The third approach, named {\it reconstruction}, modifies the Frenet IFE basis to achieve optimally conditioned mass matrices, which is crucial for numerical stability, especially for time dependent problems.

 The remainder of the paper is organized as follows.
 Section \ref{sec: prelim} reviews the necessary notations, the Frenet transformation, and related results previously established for rectangular meshes.
 Sections \ref{sec: initial construction} and \ref{sec: general construction basis} present the initial and general constructions of the Frenet-IFE basis functions on triangular meshes.
-In Section \ref{sec: reconstruction basis}, we apply the reconstruction strategies introduced in \cite{2025AdjeridLinMeghaichi2} to IFE basis functions on triangular mesh for improving the conditioning of mass matrices.
-In Section \ref{sec: numerical}, we report numerical results for the $L^2$ projection and discontinuous Galerkin approximation of the elliptic interface problems.
+In Section \ref{sec: reconstruction basis}, we apply the reconstruction strategies \cite{2025AdjeridLinMeghaichi2} to IFE basis functions on triangular meshes for improving the conditioning of mass matrices.
+In Section \ref{sec: numerical}, we report numerical results for the $L^2$ projection and discontinuous Galerkin approximation of the elliptic interface problem.
 Finally, Section \ref{sec: conclusion} provides some concluding remarks.